aloni636/linkidata/README.md

 ## General Programming Resources

 ### Websites

   - [calmcode.io](https://calmcode.io/) - cool website that has a lot of concepts

+  - [Project Euler](https://projecteuler.net/) - a series of math problems that are meant to be solved with a computer.

   - [roadmap.sh](https://roadmap.sh/) - roadmaps, guides and other educational content to help guide the developers in picking up the path and guide their learnings.